Anica-blip/3c-reframe-to-rise/README.md

 ## 🤝 Built By

-Built by Claude (Anthropic) × Chef Anica ❤️ · 3C Thread To Success Cooking Lab 🧪
+Designed & built with ❤️ by Claude (Anthropic) × Chef Anica · 3C Thread To Success Cooking Lab 🧪👨‍🍳

-*"Think Smart, Not Harder"*
+*"Think Smarter, Not Harder - Zero Shortcuts"*